 Woodlands and trees are some of the most valuable natural features.
 Woodlands and trees provide natural screening, buffer noise and wind, stabilize soil, provide wildlife habitat, reduce energy consumption through shading, and naturally cool the surrounding air.
 It is estimated that a single tree can provide an equivalent value of \$73 of air conditioning, \$75 of erosion control, \$75 of wildlife habitat, and \$50 of air pollution reduction.
-Over 50 years, a single tree can provide a \$57,151 equivalent value of ecosystem services.
+Over 50 years, a single tree can provide a \$57,151 equivalent value of ecosystem services.12

-In Novi, woodlands and trees are protected through the Woodlands Protection Ordinance which was adopted to preserve woodlands and trees in the face of spreading development and increasing demand for land.
-The ordinance applies to land designated as a regulated woodland, as shown in the map titled "Regulated Natural Features," and
+In Novi, woodlands and trees are protected through the Woodlands Protection Ordinance which was adopted to preserve or replace woodlands and